skadoot/skadoot/README.md

-### 👋 Hello, I'm Tyler!

-📍 I'm from Wales and currently based here as well.
+# Shwmae! 👋

-🎓 I'm a third-year Computer Science student at Aberystwyth University, pursuing my Bachelor's Degree.
+I'm a Computer Science student at Aberystwyth University, currently in my third year of study.
+My passion lies at the intersection of code and cars.
+I'm all about software development, web design, and diving into the world of technology.

-💻 I have a strong interest in web development and object-oriented programming.
-I particularly enjoy working with Java, HTML, CSS, JavaScript, and PHP.

-🏆 One of my notable achievements was serving as the Quality Assurance manager for my year two group project, where we achieved an impressive mark of 76%.

-🔧 When I'm not coding, you'll find me diving into the world of mechanics.
-I have a passion for automotive engineering and enjoy working on my own car.
-I also love taking on various DIY projects around the house.

-🌍 Fun fact: I'm fluent in both English and Welsh, and my car is 13 years older than me!
+## 💻 Tech Stack

+- 🚀 Experience with: Java, Kotlin, HTML, CSS, JavaScript, PHP
+- 🛠️ Tools of the trade: Maven, Gradle, Android Studio, IntelliJ iDEA
+- 🌐 Exploring the web: Web development and design

+## 🚗 Car Enthusiast

+In my spare time, I trade my keyboard for a wrench and delve into the world of mechanics.
+My trusty '90 Mazda MX5 is my canvas, and I love DIY projects that let me uncover the secrets under the hood.

+## 🌍 Multilingual

+Fluent in English and Welsh, I'm also challenging myself to learn German.
+It's not just about mastering code; languages open up new horizons too.

+## 🌱 Always Learning

+I'm fueled by a great curiosity to understand how things work.
+Whether it's pulling apart car engines or diving into software architecture, I'm driven by the desire to unravel the inner workings of our world.
+Exploring the intricate details is not just a hobby; it's my way of learning, and it keeps me excited about every project I take on.
+Join me on this journey of discovery! 🚀

-📫 Feel free to reach out to me if you have any questions, opportunities, or just want to connect!
+Feel free to check out my projects, and let's connect! 🚀